Nations Deliver New Climate Targets Ahead of Climate Summit | LatestLY

 Since then, however, President Donald Trump has withdrawn the US from the Paris Agreement, essentially voiding the commitment.
 In a recent report, experts said the country had experienced its "most abrupt shift in energy and climate policy in recent memory".

-Still, despite the about turn in policy, the report forecasts that the US is still on a path to reduce its greenhouse gases by 26 – 35% by 2035.
+Still, despite the policy U-turn, the report forecasts that the US is still on a path to reduce its greenhouse gases by 26 – 35% by 2035.

-Speaking about the Paris Agreement, Gonzales-Zuniga said there had been some success with the projected temperature rise to the end of the century having fallen.
+Speaking about the Paris Agreement, Gonzales-Zuniga said there had been some success, with the projected temperature rise by the end of the century having fallen.

 Edited by: Sarah Steffen

-Note: This article was changed to update China's announced climate targets